The Bankrate promise

 - $25,000 in property damage coverage per accident

 When you purchase a minimum coverage policy in Rhode Island, you will also be offered uninsured/underinsured motorist insurance.
-However, you are allowed to decline this coverage as long as you have satisfied the other minimum insurance coverage limits required by state law.
+However, you are allowed to decline this coverage in writing as long as you have satisfied the other minimum insurance coverage limits required by state law.

 Penalties for driving without insurance in Rhode Island